Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Selection of valid IVs in shift-share estimation

-In the following, I use the proposed methods in a Monte Carlo exercise and apply the methods to two real-world examples.
+In the following, I apply the methods to two real-world examples.
 I first reproduce the original estimates by using the standard shift-share IV which uses all shares, irrespectively of their validity.
-I then compare this regression with the result of the adjusted estimators, using aLasso and the confidence interval method.
+I then compare this regression with the result of the adjusted estimators, using AL and the confidence interval method.
+In the Appendix (Section \ref{sec:MCsim}) I also apply the methods in a Monte Carlo simulation that illustrates how the methods work with weaker IVs and strong violations.